 The Rev. Nate Craddock is a writer, composer, pastor, podcaster, professional astrologer, and public theologian in the Bluegrass, where he runs Soul Friend Astrology, produces the Jailbreak the Sacred podcast, drinks a lot of Diet Coke, and writes about spiritual formation in the context of his own journey to integration.

 Nate h*cking loves the Eucharist and the Church and wishes more people were able to experience what Church at its best can be.
 At the same time, he totally gets that people need to leave for one reason or another, and so he writes here to provide snacks for anyone’s ongoing spiritual journey—for the “Care of the Soul,” to use Thomas Moore’s phrase.

 Nate completed his MDiv at Asbury Theological Seminary, [most of] his MA in historical musicology at the University of Kentucky, and a BA in music composition at Asbury University.
 After finishing seminary, he worked in human services for several years while figuring out where to land within the Church, and eventually found his way to the United Church of Christ after orbiting the world of Old Catholicism for a while.

 Because of that, he’s church mutt and, for better or for worse, a terrible Protestant, but he absolutely and utterly adores the United Church of Christ and is beyond thrilled to have found a home that takes seriously its covenant to welcome all and work for justice.

 Nate also completed a CPE unit in the psychiatric unit of a community hospital, and previously served as a pastoral assistant at Hope United Church of Christ in Alexandria, VA while working as a residential care provider, a foster care worker, a job coach for folks with different abilities, and a church planter for a spell.
-Nate was ordained in the Old Catholic tradition and is now licensed in the United Church of Christ while completing the Privilege of Call process.
+Nate was ordained in the Old Catholic tradition and is now has full ordained standing in the United Church of Christ.

 DISCLAIMER: This site is my personal site and my views do not necessarily represent the views of my congregation or association.